sergeiudris/probe-2019-11-21/docs/tabui.md

 * when specifying /_default path, deafult plugin opens wih list of plugins
 * use case: if a plugin breaks the editor, you can remove it

+# steps

+* use editor, plugin-kit, pluginA (cljs), pluginB (js)
+* plugins require plugin-kit
+* plugins use umd
+* plugin is fetched, then evaled
+* when plugin is evaled, it calles a registry and posses in exports
+* it specifies what umd name it uses, so the registry removes it from window
+* exports are put in plugin map under uuid
+* plugin should provide a unique identifier: a URI to plugin's source so that editor could have settings, specifying which plugins are installed
+* when editor it fetches plugins
+* but how do you cache them not to load every time ?
+* you can use 'export-editor' plugin, which saves .edn state of you editor (history, plugins current state etc.). you download files, download 'precompile-editor' tool, give it files and specify git url to store your build. it downloads deps (in container), prebuilds editor and does git push (you type in credentials). then you can github.io you own editor againts localhost datomic or against editor's server. say, i've built a team-design solution or any other server - clients solution where editor provides ui. user first uses editor as provided. then they can either do the above and use the same server from github.io personal editor (github.io is added to allow-origin) or better: server has a service, when user adds plugins, a job is run that creates a new build for user and serves that compiled version to the user. but how do you know which user is logging ? if user name has been removed from localstorage and system can't identify, default editor with login plugin is sent. user logs in and get their last editor build